 CI Image Posting Guidelines

-- CI users can use our image hosting service by clicking the link “submit your image” on the homepage and the gallery pages.
+- CI users can use our image hosting service by clicking the link “submit your image” on the homepage and the gallery pages (temporarily suspended due to technical reasons).

 - Users (even without registering) can email images to (info<at>conservationindia<dot>org).
 Please name the subject of the email appropriately.